adtrace/adtrace_sdk_flutter/README.md

 AdTrace.trackEvent(adTraceEvent);
 ```

-You can read more about special partners and these integrations in our [guide to special partners][special-partners].

 ### <a id="cp-event-callback-id"></a>Event callback identifier

 You can also add custom string identifier to each event you want to track.
 This identifier will later be reported in event success and/or event failure callbacks to enable you to keep track on which event was successfully tracked or not.
 You can set this identifier by assigning the `callbackId` member of your event instance: